lyokha/styleFromMeta/README.md

 - Paragraphs (with restrictions, see below)

 Styles are read from the metadata of the document: they may reside inside the document or in a separate YAML file.
-For example
+For example,

 ```yaml
     ---